petrSevostianov/petrsevostianov.github.io/CinemaCameraBeautifiers/README.md

 {% include Gap %}

 ## What is the general form of the Beautifier function?
-From the **Two Lights Experiment** we already know that all colors between black and white are linear.
-That means that we are looking for a function that does not change linearity between those colors.
+From the **Two Lights Experiment** we already know that all of the colors between black and white are linear.
+This means that we are looking for a function that does not change linearity between these colors.
 Additionally, we can perform several more experiments for mixtures of black with different colors, and confirm that those mixtures are also linear.

-That leads us to the conclusion that the function we are looking for is a[Homogeneous function](https://en.wikipedia.org/wiki/Homogeneous_function).
+This leads us to the conclusion that the function we are looking for is a [Homogeneous function](https://en.wikipedia.org/wiki/Homogeneous_function).
 <div align="center">
   <img src="HomogeneousFunctionFormula.svg" alt="f(cu) = cf(u)" height="30">
 </div>

-That means that if we scale input color by some factor and apply the function, it is equivalent to applying the function first and then scaling output by the same factor.
+This means that if we scale input color by some factor and apply the function, it is equivalent to applying the function first and then scaling output by the same factor.

 ## Visualizing a homogeneous transformation
 To visualize a homogeneous transformation, we can slice through the RGB cube with a plane that passes through the red, green and blue points of the cube.
 Any distortions of the resulting triangle will represent the distortions of the entire cube, because all of the other colors will also lie on the scaled versions of this triangle.